dehydratedpotato/dehydratedpotato/README.md

-## Greetings and Salutations
+### Greetings and Salutations

-I am a young software developer, designer, tech enthusiast, and hardcore Apple fan.
-I have decent experience with web development (HTML, JS, CSS) but I tend to focus on more low/medium level languages (C, C++, Objective-C, Assembley).
-I'm pretty obsessed with hardware monitoring and CPUs, so you'll see a lot of that kind of stuff here.
-I'm also a design nut.
+I am a young tech enthusiast developing apps for the Apple App Store, creating CPU related projects for MacOS, and 3D modeling in my spare time because I’ve got nothing better to do.

-**Biggest accomplishment so far:** Figuring out how to get the CPUs current frequency, per core and per cluster, on Intel and Apple Silicon.
-You can see the project [here](https://github.com/BitesPotatoBacks/osx-cpufreq).
+I tend to focus on more low/medium level languages (C, C++, Objective-C, Assembley), but I also have decent experience with web development (HTML, JS, CSS).
+I don’t like Swift but It makes life easier.
+Sometimes.

-**If you would like to support me, you can donate to my [Cash App](https://cash.app/$bitespotatobacks).**
+**If you would like to support me, you can donate to my _[Cash App](https://cash.app/$bitespotatobacks)._**

-## ANNOUNCEMENT!
-(February 27, 2022)
+### App Store Announcement (February 27, 2022)

-I've just released my first app on the Apple App Store! 🥳 It's a Watch-Only Coin Flipper called **Coin Fliporator**, made to be simple and good looking.
-It supports English, French, German, Hindi, Japanese, Korean, Russian, Spanish, and Traditional Chinese.
-More coins and new features will be coming soon!
-See it at [https://apps.apple.com/app/coin-fliporator/id1611054060](https://apps.apple.com/app/coin-fliporator/id1611054060)!
+I've just released my first mobile app, _**Coin Fliporator**_, to the App Store.
+It's available now for WatchOS only, with support for 8 languages.
+More coins and new features will be coming soon.
+See it at **[https://apps.apple.com/app/coin-fliporator/id1611054060](https://apps.apple.com/app/coin-fliporator/id1611054060)**